These Rainbow Cupcakes are made with a simple boxed white cake mix, colored, and layered to make a rainbow, with whipped cream cheese frosting on top!

 - Put each batter into a zip-top sandwich bag and cut off one corner to pipe with.
 It’s best if you cut one bag at a time, so the cake mix doesn’t spill out as you layer the batter.

-- Squeeze the colored batters, one at a time, into the paper liners in the order the rainbow: red, orange, yellow, green, blue, purple.
-Smooth each layer of batter with your finger, getting as close to the edges as possible. *TIP: Do all the red batter first, then all the orange, etc.
+- Squeeze the colored batters, one at a time, into the paper liners.
+Pipe the edges of each cupcake first, right up against the cupcake liner, then fill in the centers.
+Pipe colored batter in the order the rainbow: red, orange, yellow, green, blue, purple.
+(If you want red on top, like a real rainbow, start with purple and go backwards.
+Updated pictures are below the recipe card.)
+Smooth each layer of batter with your finger before moving on to the next color. *TIP: Do all the red batter first, then all the orange, etc.

 - Once all the layers are finished, bake the cupcakes at 400 degrees Fahrenheit for 11 to 13 minutes.
 Baking them at a higher temperature forces the cake to grow upwards and bake quicker, so it doesn’t have time to spill over the top and get sunken in the middle.